The atomic electric field distribution in 2D WSe2

 Contact person: Leon Schäffer

-Hot forming process-integrated surface structuring for hybrid components
+Hot forming process-integrated surface structuring for hybrid components (Full text in German only)

 In cooperation with the Institute for Machine Tools and Production Engineering at the Technical University of Braunschweig, scientists at the Institute for Lightweight Construction with Hybrid Systems / Lightweight Construction in the Automobile have developed a process that integrates surface structuring in the press hardening process.
 The structuring ensures improved bonding of fibre-reinforced plastics to the metallic base component.